emilerik/100daysofcode/README.md

 ---

+#### Day 89: 1:00 // register

+Successfully added the register function today.

+So far, I've only built the back-end and not yet connected the front-end.
+I'm using Postman for testing.
+I had a bug that I really couldn't work out, but it turned out that it was that I tried registering a user that already existed in the database, even though I couldn't see it.
+Turned out I hadn't refreshed PSequel...

+The next step is to add the login, and then connect it to the front end.

+---

 #### Day 88: 1:00 // api

 Kept working on the code, today started building on the server, and created a database with a users table.